laptop keyboard Computers & Technology

 Smartphones - See Apps & Privacy and related links, above.

 Spam Scams & Hoaxes - If you receive a dubious email or online message, search this encyclopedia of common hoaxes before you do anything else.
 Exposes false virus warnings, health scares, 'free' product scams, stories of Nigerian dictators, and much more (Trend Micro, a company providing technology security products & services).
-See also Safe Words: Defend Yourself against AI Impostor Scams with a Safe Word, above.
-Fraud Schemes.
+See also Safe Words: Defend Yourself against AI Impostor Scams with a Safe Word, above, and Fraud Schemes.

 Spoofing - See CONSUMER INFORMATION: Caller ID Spoofing.